Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Frank H. Laukien - Bruker Corp.

-The upgrade cycle in that, this is not – I don't know, it's not like Illumina bringing up their latest sequences, and everybody upgrades.
+The upgrade cycle in that, this is not – I don't know, it's not like Illumina bringing our their latest sequencers, and everybody upgrades.
 This is the...

 Derik de Bruin - Bank of America Merrill Lynch